This is how to start a blog step by step guide for those looking to get started with blogging.

 Ultimately, you’re going to want to make some money while you blog.
 To start out, you need to monetize your blog.
 Affiliate programs are what you will want to sign up for.

-Some choose to do this almost right away, while others wait a bit until your blog starts getting traffic and there are people visiting your site.
+Some choose to do this almost right away, while others wait a bit until the blog starts getting traffic and there are people visiting your site.

 Popular Affiliate Programs: